uaf-math/calc1/index.md

 * Individual instructors may have resources for their sections on their web sites:

+	- (TBA) We may want to link to blackboard (one link to F01-F02, one for UX1)
 	- [John Rhodes (office hours here)](https://jarhodesuaf.github.io/), section F01 (CRN 33883): [resources for F01](https://jarhodesuaf.github.io/M251.html)
 	- [Ed Bueler](http://bueler.github.io) ([office hours here](http://bueler.github.io/OffHrs.htm)), section F02 (CRN 33884): [resources for F02](http://bueler.github.io/M251S19_F02/index.html)